Simplification of the tax system

 • Member states may qualify for an exemption from adopting the directive, if certain conditions, including low market capitalisation, are met.

-• Timing: member states have to transpose the directive into national legislation by 31 December 2028, and with the rules to come into force on 1 January 2030.
+• Timing: the Council of the EU formally adopted FASTER at the ECOFIN meeting on 10 December 2024.
+Member states have to transpose the directive into national legislation by 31 December 2028, and with the rules to come into force on 1 January 2030.

 Resources (click to open)